ts33kr/granite/README.md

 Granite makes hard emphasis on the decomposed objective architecture in order to provide enterprise level design and make the factor of the reusable code sky high.
-It also embeds in or provides support for the community standard sort of toolkits, such as NPM, Bower, Cakefile.
+It also embeds in or provides support for the community standard sort of toolkits, such as NPM and Bower managers.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware